simonecorsi/awesome/README.md

 *   [GoogleChromeLabs/sw-precache](https://github.com/GoogleChromeLabs/sw-precache) - \[Deprecated] A node module to generate service worker code that will precache specific resources so they work offline.

 *   [bradley/Blotter](https://github.com/bradley/Blotter) - A JavaScript API for drawing unconventional text effects on the web.

-*   [maicki/why-did-you-update](https://github.com/maicki/why-did-you-update) - :boom: Puts your console on blast when React is making unnecessary updates.

 *   [orangewise/s3-zip](https://github.com/orangewise/s3-zip) - Download selected files from an Amazon S3 bucket as a zip file